Articles related to italian musical terms

 The Italian musical phrase al coda (literally “to the tail”) is an indication to skip forward to the next coda sign.
 Al coda may be written alone; over a coda sign, or in ...

 Italian Musical Terms: Allegro - Piano - About.com

 The Italian musical term allegro is an indication to play in a quick, lively tempo. ...
 Allegro is frequently paired with other musical commands in the titles of musical ...

-Molto - Italian Musical Terms - Meaning of Molto - Piano - About.com
+Fortissimo (ff) - Italian Musical Terms - Piano - About.com

-Meno - Italian Musical Terms - Meaning of Meno - Piano - About.com
+Loco - Italian Musical Terms - Meaning of Loco - Piano - About.com

 Definition: The Italian musical term loco, or “at place,” is used to cancel a previous octave command such as 8va or 8vb.
 Reading & Playing Octave Commands.